Coldpitts History, Family Crest & Coats of Arms

 The name Coldpitts is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in Newcastle.
 The name means "at the coal pits," and is found in the area around the great coal mines in Newcastle and the surrounding area in Shropshire.
 "I have observed this name about Newcastle-upon-Tyne.
 It was probably assumed in the first instance by a person resident near a coal-pit."

 The surname Coldpitts was first found in the historic county of Durham, now part of Tyne and Wear in the Newcastle upon Tyne area.
 Early records of the family are rare.
 The first record we found of the name was a marriage record in London of Nicholas Collpotts and Katherine Tatham, (1576-1577.)
 Braund's Newcastle lists John Colepitts as a hoastman in 1720 (epitaph, St. Nicholas, Newcastle-on-Tyne); and George Colpits, of Killingworth in 1763.
 Black has no record of the family in Scotland, so one can presume that the family remained in this area.
 Today Colpitts Grange is a village in Northumberland and Colpitt Lake is a lake near Halifax, Nova Scotia, Canada.

 Early History of the Coldpitts family

-Another 47 words (3 lines of text) covering the years 157 and 1576 are included under the topic Early Coldpitts History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coldpitts research.
+Another 24 words (2 lines of text) covering the years 157 and 1576 are included under the topic Early Coldpitts History in all our PDF Extended History products and printed products wherever possible.

 Coldpitts Spelling Variations